 The place of religion, the festival of human existence, and the city splendid in its decay – the best ways to describe Kolkata.
-Kolkata is known as artistic, intellectual, and cultural capital in India.
+Kolkata is known as the artistic, intellectual, and cultural capital of India.

 When in Kolkota, you must visit Victoria Memorial (Grand museum for art and Indian history), Dakshineswar Kali Temple, National Library of India, and the place of Mother Theresa’s grave – The Mother House Of the Missionaries Of Charity.

 These city-inspired novels like “Bengal Nights” by Mircea Eliade and “The Namesake” by Jhumpa Lahiri.
 Besides, it was the place of birth of the first non-European to win the Nobel Prize for Literature, Rabindranath Tagore.

 7. Havana, Cuba

 This list can’t end without mentioning Cuba.
 You probably know that Havana was Ernest Hemingway‘s favorite place on Earth.
 He had his own house there.
 He found his favorite pub (Floridita), his favorite drink (Daiquiri), and his source of inspiration.